shoeffner/gaze/README.md

 It needs to be *installed* using `make install` to put the images into the correct location.
 You can run it by simply typing `./where_people_look` from the build directory.

+#### `simple_tracking`

+This program just starts a small window with an "experiment" and tracks gaze.
+Starts the gaze tracker in debug mode to see what is tracked.

+### Documentation

+You can always build the documentation using `make docs`.
+Or you can find it [here](https://shoeffner.github.io/gaze).